-RF safety: radiation exposure, proximity to antennas, recognized safe power levels
+RF hazards: radiation exposure, proximity to antennas, recognized safe power levels, exposure to others, radiation types, duty cycle

 Finally, let's consider the safety hazards of being exposed to radio waves.
 When using high power, you are required to perform an RF exposure evaluation, even though VHF and UHF radio signals are non-ionizing radiation.
+(T0C01) RF radiation differs from ionizing radiation (radioactivity) in that RF radiation does not have sufficient energy to cause genetic damage.
+(T0C12)

-(T0C01) The maximum power level that an amateur radio station may use at VHF frequencies before an RF exposure evaluation is required is 50 watts PEP at the antenna.
+Even so small levels of RF energy can be unsafe.
+The maximum power level that an amateur radio station may use at VHF frequencies before an RF exposure evaluation is required is 50 watts PEP at the antenna.
 (T0C03)